graphops/docs/docs/graphcast/radios/poi-radio.md

     n --> x{End}
 ```

-At another interval, the Radio compares the local POIs with the collected remote ones.
-The remote POIs are sorted so that for each subgraph (on each block), the POI that is backed by the most on-chain stake is selected.
+At another interval, the Radio compares the local nPOIs with the collected remote ones.
+The remote nPOIs are sorted so that for each subgraph (on each block), the nPOI that is backed by the most on-chain stake is selected.
 This means that the combined stake of all Indexers that attested to it is considered, not just the highest staking Indexer.
-The top POI is then compared with the local POI for that subgraph at that block to determine consensus.
+The top nPOI is then compared with the local nPOI for that subgraph at that block to determine consensus.

+If there is a mismatch and if the Radio operator has set up a Slack Bot and/or Discord bot integration, the Radio will send alerts to the designated channels.

 After a successful comparison, the attestations that have been checked are removed from the store.

 ```mermaid
 flowchart LR